 23. Great drying out

-Weather is nice, great day to dry the clothes
+The weather is nice and it’s great day to dry the clothes on a washing line

 24. Feck off